PROS

 Vint

-Vint was founded in 2019 and currently has $1.25 million invested on its platform.
-Unlike Vinovest and Cult Wines, you are buying shares that start at less than $100 with a minimum investment of just one share.
+Vint was founded in 2019 and currently has over $3 million invested on its platform.
+Unlike Vinovest and Cult Wines, you are buying shares that start at $25, with a minimum investment of just one share.

 The shares in LLC have ownership of the bottles.
 Accredited and non-accredited investors are able to invest with Vint.
-Vint charges a sourcing fee with each offering but does not disclose the amount of the fee.
+Vint charges a sourcing fee with each offering, ranging from 8 – 10%.

 The Bottom Line